kitnato/neverquest/source/data/manual.md

 ### Low health warning

-Toggles a popover warning to prompt a retreat when the character's [health](#health) drops below 33% of its maximum.
+Toggles a popover warning to prompt a retreat when you's [health](#health) drops below 33% of its maximum.

 Default: on.